 How effective is the pill?

 If used correctly the pill is at least 99 per cent effective at preventing pregnancy.
-If you miss a pill, vomit within two hours of taking a pill, have severe diarrhoea or take certain medications, it might only be 93 per cent effective.
+Allowing for mistakes, it is 93 per cent effective.

 What stops the pill from working?